Nightjar Logo

 The Problem with Generative AI and Textiles

-Standard generative AI models work by understanding a prompt (e.g., "silk sheets") and creating a statistically average representation of that object.
+Standard generative AI models work by interpreting a prompt (such as "silk sheets") and producing a statistically average representation of that object.
 This creates two problems for textile brands:

-• Texture Hallucination: The AI invents a fabric grain that doesn't exist.
-A 400-thread count cotton percale might look like generic satin.
+• Texture hallucination: the AI invents a fabric grain that does not exist.
+A 400-thread-count cotton percale can come out looking like generic satin.

-• Pattern Distortion: If your bedding has a specific embroidered pattern, generic AI will warp or reimagine it.
+• Pattern distortion: if your bedding has a specific embroidered or printed pattern, generic AI tends to warp or reimagine it.

 How to Preserve Texture Accuracy

-To use AI for textiles without misleading customers, the workflow must prioritize the source image over the prompt.
+To use AI for textiles without misleading customers, the workflow has to prioritize the source image over the prompt.

 MethodTexture AccuracyBest For